 Here’s what worked for me to stay motivated:

 I bought a Fitbit Charge 3.
 I hate that a piece of technology I wear on my wrist had such a huge impact in my life, but holy shit, this changed everything.
-I don’t just track steps, I track my active minutes in a day (minutes of moderate to high exercise), how many hours I sleep, the calories I burn, my heart rate, and so on.
+I don’t just track steps, I track my active minutes in a day (minutes of moderate to high exercise), how many hours I sleep, my heart rate, and so on.
 While it auto-recognizes most exercises like walking, jogging, and the elliptical, I can also set it so that it knows when I’m lifting weights, playing sports, and so on.

 I bought new workout clothes.